Handbook for Bachelor of Science in Nursing

 Students may progress in the program when the following conditions are met:

-- Transfer students from other programs must complete a minimum of 30 hours from A&M-Central Texas.
+- Students must complete a minimum of 30 hours from A&M-Central Texas.

 - Students must request permission to repeat a nursing course due to failure or withdrawal.

-A. A letter of petition must be written to the nursing department chair and must include:
+- A letter of petition must be written to the Nursing Department Chair and must include:

 - The reason for withdrawal or failure to successfully complete the course.